secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 Opportunity Management (DRI = Sales):

-1. One informed by IBM of a potential deal, Sales should create an opportunity under the customer account in SFDC.
+1. Once informed by IBM of a potential deal, Sales should create an opportunity under the customer account in SFDC.
   - **The opportunity name should include "(IBM OEM)."**
   - Add "IBM (OEM)" to the DR - Partner field.
 Partner Track = Technology, DR - Partner Deal Type = Resale, DR - Partner Engagement = Partner Sourced.